kanglicheng/code-school/full-stack-project/proposal/full-stack-project-proposal.md

 ## Phase 2: Create Your Design Documents

-Your fullstack project design docs are a documentation of your planning process in the form of a GitHub Wiki.
-Look [here](./) for explanation of each of the design docs below.
+Your fullstack project design docs are a documentation of your planning process in the form of a Github Wiki.
+Look [here](./) for an explanation of each of the design docs below.

 Also, see the [sample design docs][sample].